eR-Biostat/Courses/README.md

 * Survival Analysis
 * Introduction to Bootstrap

+**Online or Off-line?
+Some courses developed for this initiative were developed as online courses while other as off line courses.
+In both cases, all course materials can be download and used in the class.

-**Follow the last updates in FACEBOOK:** https://www.facebook.com/ER-BioStat-1463845487001786/
+# Follow the last updates in FACEBOOK: https://www.facebook.com/ER-BioStat-1463845487001786/

-**Follow the last updates in Tweeter:** @erbiostat, eR-Biostat
+# Follow the last updates in Tweeter: @erbiostat, eR-Biostat

 # How to use this website ?
 Just click on the course that you are looking for a download the course materials.